Individual and Relationship Therapist

 Bio: I received my Master’s Degree in Professional Mental Health Counseling, with a specialization in Addictions, from Lewis & Clark College.
 There, I learned how to incorporate critical examination of the broader systems we all move within into individualized, research-based counseling interventions and practices.
 This means that our work together will naturally include your cultural identities and social locations as well as the broader contexts of your lived experience and impacts of ancestral, biological, socio-cultural, and political forces.

 Additionally, I received training in providing addictions-focused services during my clinical internship at the Men’s Residential Center through the Volunteers of America, a substance use treatment facility for those identifying as men in recovery and on probation/parole.
 While there, I learned how to work alongside collateral community providers, such as primary care physicians and probation/parole officers, as well as how to navigate the intricate and often confusing systems related to mental health care.
-I gained valuable experience working with clients from diverse backgrounds and experiences on mindfulness, Dialectical Behavioral Therapy, trauma, anger management, and relapse prevention skills.
-I am currently a registrant in the process of obtaining hours towards the Certified Drug and Alcohol Counselor certification.
+I gained valuable experience working with a wide array of folks individually and in groups on mindfulness, Dialectical Behavioral Therapy, trauma, anger management, and relapse prevention skills.
 Addiction tends to make us feel small and ashamed; if you struggle or have struggled with substance use or addictive behaviors, or come from a family struggling with these issues, I welcome you to discuss them with me and hope to help you feel empowered and emboldened in your life.

 Before beginning my career as a therapist, I received my Bachelor’s Degree in Psychology and English Literature from Pacific University and worked in various student service roles in higher education, such as an academic adviser to new students, an auxiliary aide and advocate for students with disabilities, and a financial aid counselor.
 I believe all of these roles guided me towards the counseling profession by honing my knowledge of how broader systems operate and how to situate and prioritize the individual within those systems.
 I have always had a soft spot for working closely with students, and this extended to serving as a Teaching Assistant at the Lewis & Clark Community Counseling Clinic, where I observed and offered feedback to counseling students in their practicum training.